Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Tree Network Analysis under Complete Independence

 \begin{theorem}[Residual server~\cite{Fidler06}] Consider a work-conserving $S$-server traversed by two flows with respective bivariate arrival processes $A_1$ and $A_2$.
 The residual server of flow 1 can be characterized by a dynamic $S_1$-server with

 where $[x]_+ = \max(0, x)$. \end{theorem} Here, we make no assumption about the service policy regarding the sharing between flows.
 This is also known as arbitrary or blind multiplexing.

-\begin{theorem}[End-to-end server~\cite{Fidler06}] Consider a flow traversing a tandem of dynamic $S_i$-servers, $i \in \{1, \dots, n\}.$ The overall service offered is a dynamic $S_{e2e}$-server with $S_{e2e} = S_1\conv \cdots \conv S_n$. \end{theorem}
+\begin{theorem}[End-to-end server~\cite{Fidler06}] Consider a flow traversing a tandem of dynamic $S_i$-servers, $i \in \{1, \dots, n\}.$ The overall service offered is a dynamic $S_{\mathrm{e2e}}$-server with $S_{\mathrm{e2e}} = S_1\conv \cdots \conv S_n$. \end{theorem}

 In this section, we generalize and combine these two central theorems for tree networks.
-We first bound the bivariate service process for the end-to-end dynamic server offered to a flow traversing that network in Subsection~\ref{sec:biv-pmoo}.
-Next, in Subsection~\ref{sec:series-pmoo} we show how to derive the corresponding generating function and apply the framework from Subsection~\ref{sec:snc-comb} to derive performance bounds.
+We first bound the service process for the end-to-end dynamic server offered to a flow traversing a network in Subsection~\ref{sec:biv-pmoo}.
+Next, in Subsection~\ref{sec:series-pmoo} we derive the corresponding bounding generating function and apply the framework from Subsection~\ref{sec:snc-comb} to derive performance bounds.